Find the Best Ghostwriting Method for You

 This option is also rare, but once in a while a client will give me a broad topic and a few scattered ideas, and asks me to provide all the rest of the material.
 I know it may sound strange, but if the topic is within my scope, I can write an entire book based on my researched knowledge.
 A few years ago, a client handed me two pages of notes about his great-great-grandparents journey to America.
 He wanted a fictionalized account of their possible adventures as they struggled to make it across our great land.

 In this case, the book still belongs to the client.
 It always belongs to them because it is their concept and therefore they are the author.

 Method 4: Researched ideas, my words

-One common request I get from clients is to write a book or series of articles about a specific topic, often about which I know very little.
+One common request I get from clients is to write a book or series of articles about a specific non-fiction topic.
+I often know very little about the subject.
 Fortunately, it’s extremely easy to do research.
-You can learn about practically anything online using the Internet.
+You can learn about practically anything these days using the internet.

 I like to ask my clients to provide websites they recommend, so that I follow their philosophy and can work from accurate data on their niche market.
 Once I have the starting point, it’s easy to navigate through the rest.